 Law students shine in multiple Moot Court competitions

-Lewis & Clark law students showed their advocacy skills this spring, winning or placing in the semi-finals, in eight different national and regional moot court competitions.
+Lewis & Clark law students showed their advocacy skills this week winning, or placing in the semi-finals, in eight different national and regional moot court competitions.
 Students excelled in moot courts testing skills at negotiation, client counseling, trial advocacy, appellate advocacy, and legislative drafting.

 Winning first place in the Harvard National Animal Law Legislative Drafting and Lobbying Competition was first year law student Meredith Price.
 Jessica Su Johnson placed second in the Harvard National Animal Law Closing Argument Competition, and Tara Gallagher and Ashley McKenzie placed second in the Harvard National Animal Law Moot Court Competition.